diegosperes/voxy/Readme.md

 As a system tests must cover critical user cases.

-As a system word counter implementation must support English and Portuguese languages.
+As a system word counter implementation must support English language.

-As a system word counter implementation must not count special character, numbers and unicode symbols as a word only if has any alpha character.
+As a system word counter implementation must not count special character, numbers and unicode symbols as a word.

+As a system word counter implementation must count word ending with punctuation as valid word.

+As a system word counter implementation must count word between double-quote, grave, and rounded parentheses as valid word.

+As a system word counter implementation must count word contraction as single word.

-As a user when the outcome of words returns I see the same text submited highlighting the words.
+As a user when the outcome of words returns I see the same text submited highlighting the valid words.